Azure/azure-sdk-tools/tools/pipeline-witness/README.md

 The `infrastructure/bicep` folder contains the bicep template needed to deploy a working version of this application.

-This is the general layout of the project.
+This is the general layout of the project:

 ![How this project is laid out and works](./imgs/arch.png "Layout")